cilium/cilium.io/src/posts/2024-03-20-kubecon-eu/index.md

 - Attend the Maintainers' Track session

-  These are the details for our maintainer track session, we hope to see you there :)
+  These are the details for our maintainer track session, we hope to see you there!

   [Cilium: Connecting, Observing, and Securing Service Mesh and Beyond with EBPF - Liz Rice & Maartje Eyskens, Isovalent; Nico Meisenzahl, white duck; Vlad Ungureanu, Palantir Technologies](https://kccnceu2024.sched.com/event/1Yhfl/cilium-connecting-observing-and-securing-service-mesh-and-beyond-with-ebpf-liz-rice-maartje-eyskens-isovalent-nico-meisenzahl-white-duck-vlad-ungureanu-palantir-technologies?iframe=no&w=100%&sidebar=yes&bg=no)